learnwithparam/website/content/blog/basic-routing-in-react-router/index.md

 - Define Route to the pages.
 It define the URL path and component to load for the URL.
 - Define a Router which will check whether the requested URL exist in the defined Routes.

 Lets create the links and routes using react router's `Link` and `Route` components.
+First install the package `yarn add react-router-dom`.

 ```jsx{3,9-14}
 // App.js